Chrome Proxy: How to Use a Proxy in Chrome

 Web proxies offer the easiest way to start using a proxy server.
 Since they're web-based, they work in all browsers.

-At their core, these are nothing more than simple web services that establish an HTTP proxy connection directly in your browser.
-All you have to do is visit the service's website and input the URL you'd like to visit anonymously.
+At their core, these are nothing more than simple web services that establish an HTTP proxy connection in your browser.
+All you have to do is visit the service's website and input the URL you'd like to anonymously visit.
 Most of the time, you can adjust a few basic settings as well, such as how cookies or scripts should be handled.

-Hide.me's web proxy allows users to connect to servers in the Netherlands, Germany, and Finland.
+With hide.me's web proxy, users can connect to servers in the Netherlands, Germany, and Finland.

-In our guide to web proxies, we took a closer look at seven free services.
+In our web proxy guide, we took a closer look at seven free services.